freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 710.1

-This one probably doesn't need a placeholder message. echo the text `Thank you for stopping in.` in the `EXIT` function.
+This one probably doesn't need a placeholder message.
+Echo the text `Thank you for stopping in.` in the `EXIT` function.

 #### HINTS